Locastic, Agile, Oct 23, 202414 min read

 -the rant of Luke Halliwell some fifteen years ago

 I fully agree with Luke and feel his pain.
 However, I do slightly disagree on one point: I think it is good that the Agile Manifesto was written.
 It is valuable to have it documented and to reflect on its principles.
-But the more you think about it, you realize that everything in it is common sense—focus on adding value for your customers, be able to respond to changes, and prioritize working software over useless procedures.
+But the more you think about it, you realize that everything in it is common sense—focus on adding value for your customers, be able to respond to changes and prioritize working software over useless procedures.
 But the rest of Luke’s rant?
 I sign it 100%.

 Have you noticed the rise of AI consultants training people to write ChatGPT prompts?
 Do you know you can ask ChatGPT to write them?
 I’m just asking.